Bathurst Resources

-Company history
+History

 The company was originally based in Perth, Western Australia, and incorporated on 30 May 2007, listing on the Australian Securities Exchange (ASX) on 19 December 2007.
 The company's purpose at the time was to develop its interest in the Mt Clifford nickel, base metals and gold exploration project, in WA.
 In October 2008 it withdrew from this project, and instead acquired a coal producer in Kentucky, US.
 By November 2009 Bathurst Resources ceased producing coal from Eastern Kentucky LLC, on the return of this company to its original owners.

 As a result, Bathurst Resources carried out a strategic realignment in early 2010, with a view to producing coal in New Zealand.

 Bathurst Resources Limited was incorporated in New Zealand on 16 November 2010.
 The name of this company was changed to BR Coal Pty Ltd on 6 December 2013, with Pier Westerhuis as its sole director.
 Bathurst Resources (New Zealand) Limited was incorporated on 27 March 2013 and changed its names to Bathurst Resources Limited on 18 December 2013.
 This company has four directors, including Westerhuis.
 Another director is Richard Tacon, who has since March 2015 been the CEO of Bathurst Resources.
 Tacon is the chairperson of the Coal Association of New Zealand.

-In November 2010 Bathurst Resources listed on the NZX (New Zealand's Exchange), in addition to its ASX listing.
-With a background of falling coal prices, following the Global Financial Crisis, the company delisted from the NZX on 3 July 2015 as a cost saving measure.
+In November 2010, Bathurst Resources listed on the NZX (New Zealand's Exchange), in addition to its ASX listing.
+With falling coal prices due to the 2008 financial crisis, the company delisted from the NZX on 3 July 2015 as a cost saving measure.
 Bathurst Resources is majority-owned by Singaporean interests.

 Among reasons for Bathurst Resources' entrance to New Zealand was the Escarpment Mine Project on the Denniston Plateau.
 In March 2010, the Perth-based coal company Bathurst Resources announced it was buying L&M Coal's hard-coking coal exploration assets and mining permit areas in the Buller District of the West Coast.
 In June 2010, Bathurst Resources announced plans to develop an opencast coking and thermal coal mine for exporting in 2011 in a joint venture with Christchurch-based company L&M. The proposal had an exploration target of between 17 and 23 million tonnes of coal in the Denniston area.
 In early September 2010, Bathurst Resources confirmed plans for a US$57 million hard coking coal opencast mine on the Denniston plateau above Westport.
 The plan included a slurry pipeline to carry coal down the steep plateau slope from a processing plant to a rail load-out 10 km from Westport.
 The plans for a pipeline were dropped in 2012 and an aerial transport system agreed to instead to address objections made by residents of Fairdown.

 L&M Coal Limited became Buller Coal Holdings Limited on 9 November 2010, and the name was further amended to Buller Coal Limited on 28 February 2011.
 Buller Coal Limited, fully owned by Bathurst New Zealand Limited which in turn is fully owned by Bathurst Resources Limited, was in charge of the Escarpment Mine Project.